pablo-gar/somatic_mutations_GTEx/README.md

 Follow this [link](https://drive.google.com/a/stanford.edu/file/d/1v9ZIfkMmi7q8yh_lkn2BHFB4XDYxsERx/view?usp=sharing)

-Uncompress it, and move it to a static location.
+Download file, Uncompress it, and move it to a static location.
 These files are a variety of genome files, gene annotations, data from external databases (e.g. COSMIC, Roadmap epigenomics, TCGA), RNA edit info, etc.

 #### Configuring